davin12345678910/CSE403_RCRSPTeam/reports/Week5_status_report.md

 ### Ahmed Helow

-What i did:
+What I did:
 I helped with designing the ER diagram for our database model.
 As well as deciding on what framework we are going to use to implement our backend server and API.

 what I learned:
 I learned about azure and how i can make tables in azure

-what i had trouble on:
+what I had trouble on:
 I had trouble understanding how the server and API relate to each other

 what I am stuck on: